 Many of our pupils will use mobile phones, tablets and computers on a daily basis.
 They are a source of fun, entertainment, communication and education.
 However, we know that some adults and young people will use these technologies to harm children.
 The harm might range from sending hurtful or abusive communications, to enticing children to engage in sexually harmful conversations, webcam photography, encouraging radicalisation or face-to-face meetings.
 The school's online safety policy explains how we aim to keep pupils safe in school which includes reasonable filters and monitoring.
-Cyberbullying and sharing nudes and semi nudes by pupils, via texts and emails, will be treated as seriously as any other type of bullying and in the absence of a child protection concern will be managed through our anti-bullying and confiscation procedures.
+The DSL team are responsible for online safety Cyberbullying and sharing nudes and semi nudes by pupils, via texts and emails, will be treated as seriously as any other type of bullying and in the absence of a child protection concern will be managed through our anti-bullying and confiscation procedures.

 Chatrooms and some social networking sites are the more obvious sources of inappropriate and harmful behaviour and pupils are not allowed to access these sites in school.
 Some pupils will undoubtedly be 'chatting' outside school and are informed of the risks of this through PSHE/RSHE.
-Parents are encouraged to consider measures to keep their children safe when using social media and Parent Info website link is on our website for parents to access.
+Parents are encouraged to consider measures to keep their children safe when using social media we advise parents by sending regular online newsletters/promoting online safety on our website.

-The breadth of issues classified within online safety is considerable, but can be categorised into three areas of risk:
+The breadth of issues classified within online safety is considerable, but can be categorised into four areas of risk:

-- Content: being exposed to illegal, inappropriate or harmful material; for example pornography, fake news, racism, misogyny, self harm, suicide, anti semitism or radical and extremist views; - Contact: being subjected to harmful online interaction with other users; for example peer on peer pressure, commercial advertising as well as adults posing as children or young adults with the intention to groom and exploit them for financial, criminal, sexual or other purposes. - Conduct: personal online behaviour that increases the likelihood of, or causes, harm; for example making, sending and receiving explicit images (consensual and non consensual sharing of nudes and semi nudes and 'or pornography, or online bullying and - Commerce.
+- Content: being exposed to illegal, inappropriate or harmful material; for example pornography, fake news, racism, misogyny, self harm, suicide, anti semitism or radical and extremist views; - Contact: being subjected to harmful online interaction with other users; for example Child on Child pressure, commercial advertising as well as adults posing as children or young adults with the intention to groom and exploit them for financial, criminal, sexual or other purposes. - Conduct: personal online behaviour that increases the likelihood of, or causes, harm; for example making, sending and receiving explicit images (consensual and non consensual sharing of nudes and 'or pornography, or online bullying and - Commerce.
 Risks such as online gambling, inappropriate advertising, phishing or other financial scams.